Professional Networking Coaching

 Coaching & Techniques

-Professional networking is five times more likely to result in a job offer than is sending resumes and is undoubtedly the single most important tool in the job hunter’s kit.
+Professional networking Coaching is five times more likely to result in a job offer than is sending resumes and is undoubtedly the single most important tool in the job hunter’s kit.
 However, you may be surprised at the degree to which “networking” was assumed to be only about seeking a job… period.
 In fact, professional networking is a process that is (or should be) used in many different ways and at many different career steps/stages.

-What to Expect from Professional Networking Coaching
+What to expect from Professional Networking Coaching

-There is no more important career-related skill to master than professional networking.
+There is no more important career-related skill to master than professional networking coaching.
 The U.S. Bureau of Labor and Statistics concludes that 85 percent of jobs are filled by professional networking!!
 What’s more, according to CNBC, 70% of jobs are never published publicly.
 These jobs are either posted internally or are created specifically for candidates that recruiters meet through professional networking.

 But professional networking isn’t just about landing a new job.
-If you’re contemplating a switch in careers it’s an essential part of exploring fields that you might be interested in, giving you invaluable information on the “lay of the land” – how competitive you might be as a candidate, and what you could do to burnish your credentials.
+If you’re contemplating a switch in careers, it’s an essential part of exploring fields that you might be interested in, giving you invaluable information on the “lay of the land” – how competitive you might be as a candidate, and what you could do to burnish your credentials.
 And on the organizations that are best to work for, and which ones might be looking to hire.

 And longer-term, professional networking can lead to establishing relationships that can help you progress in whatever direction you might ultimately choose.
 Connections built through professional networking can even lead to one day being hired by the person you initially networked with.